Onward Ticket for Schengen Family Visa

 • Keep your itinerary consistent across your visa sticker dates, insurance, and accommodation letters.
 Inconsistency triggers extra questions.

 If your plan is a one-way entry into Schengen followed by exit from a different country, ensure your multi-city layout is obvious.
 Show both segments or provide the onward booking separately.
-Discover more about airline policies in our About Us page.

 Embassy Rules, VFS Checklists, And The Gate Agent: Who Calls What